Bachelor of Arts degree in journalism

 - We have more than 80 minors on campus to choose from, including Spanish, political science, sociology, geography, communication studies, cybersecurity, cinema and media studies, digital media, digital photography, videography, and many others.
 View the list of University of Nevada, Reno undergraduate minors.

 Students must complete 39 units of journalism courses for the major and 120 units overall to graduate.
 A complete description of the degree program is available in the University of Nevada, Reno Course Catalog.

-Visit the University Course Catalog for degree requirements from 2016-2020.
+- Visit the University Course Catalog.

 - Use the dropdown in the top right-hand corner to select a previous year.

 - Click "Journalism" under the list of colleges and schools.

 - Select "Journalism Programs."

 Want to double major or get two degrees?
 Consider pairing the journalism curriculum with Spanish or secondary education.

 Earn a Bachelor of Arts with majors in journalism (bilingual media) and Spanish (media studies).
 This dual major program provides background in Spanish linguistics, literature and culture and skills and knowledge to practice bilingual journalism or strategic communications.

 Earn a Bachelor of Arts in education/secondary social studies education and a Bachelor of Arts in journalism.
 This dual degree program provides the knowledge and skills to work in journalism or teach high school journalism or social studies.